 Lake Erie was thus transformed from a stage of maritime battles into a hub of rapidly growing commerce.
 Storms and boiler explosions did not deter vessels from crossing Lake Erie, and maritime traffic steadily increased in the 1820s and 1830s.
 In 1820 there were 120 steamers carrying cargo and immigrants on the lake, and by 1831 there were over 2,000.

 Many lives were being lost on Lake Erie, which was famous for its darkness, sudden gales, mist and fog, and general capriciousness.
 Ravaged by stormy nights, delays, and frequent losses, a group of leading citizens and shipowners petitioned Congress’ Committee on Commerce for the construction of a beacon light at Cedar Point.
 It was 1832, and every other Ohio harbor on Lake Erie, east of Black River, had already been accommodated with beacon lights.
 After multiple petitions, Congress finally allocated $2,500 for a beacon light on March 3, 1837, and added another $3,000 on July 7, 1838 for finishing the structure.

-In 1837, Lieutenant G. J. Pendergrast, appointed by the Board of Navy Commissioners to examine the eligibility of proposed lighthouses on the Great Lakes, confirmed that a light was needed on Cedar Point to mark the entrance to Sandusky Bay.
-The resulting light on Cedar Point was built in 1839 and marked the eastern approach to Sandusky Bay.
-Marblehead Lighthouse, which had already been built in 1822, stood on the western edge of the bay.
+In 1837, Lieutenant G. J. Pendergrast, appointed by the Board of Navy Commissioners to examine the eligibility of proposed lighthouses on the Great Lakes, confirmed that a light was needed on Cedar Point to mark the entrance to Sandusky Bay, and the following year, Lieutenant Charles T. Platt provided more details on the planned light:

 In 1862, work began on the erection of a larger limestone lighthouse, some ten feet taller than the old stone lighthouse.
 Though both lighthouses consisted of a one-and-a-half-story dwelling with a lantern centered on its roof, the 1862 lighthouse had a square tower, instead of an octagonal one, and featured cross-gables above the main door and on the opposite side.
 The lantern room and lens from the 1839 lighthouse were transferred to the new structure.